jaycewhite/JJW_Strength/README.md

 # JJW_Strength
-Reshade shader for affecting the strength of other shaders
+Reshade shader for affecting the strength of other shaders.

 To download, click the green code button at the top right of this window, then click download zip.
 Extract and merge the shaders folder with your gshade shader folder.